dekoza/mtgpl/comprules.rst

 614.13a
 -------
 When applying an effect that modifies how a permanent enters the battlefield, you can't make a choice that would cause that permanent to go to a different zone and not enter the battlefield.

-Example: Sutured Ghoul says, in part, "As Sutured Ghoul enters the battlefield, exile any number of creature cards from your graveyard."
+**Example:** :mtgtip:`Sutured Ghoul` says, in part, "As Sutured Ghoul enters the battlefield, exile any number of creature cards from your graveyard."
 If Sutured Ghoul enters the battlefield from your graveyard, you can't choose to exile Sutured Ghoul itself.

 .. _mtgcr-614-13b:

 614.13b
 -------
 The same object can't be chosen to change zones more than once when applying replacement effects that modify how a single permanent enters the battlefield.

-Example: Jund (a plane card) says, "Whenever a player casts a black, red, or green creature spell, it gains devour 5."
-A player controls Runeclaw Bear and casts Thunder-Thrash Elder, a red creature spell with devour 3.
+**Example:** Jund (a plane card) says, "Whenever a player casts a black, red, or green creature spell, it gains devour 5."
+A player controls :mtgtip:`Runeclaw Bear` and casts :mtgtip:`Thunder-Thrash Elder`, a red creature spell with devour 3.
 As Thunder-Thrash Elder enters the battlefield, its controller can choose to sacrifice Runeclaw Bear when applying the devour 3 effect or when applying the devour 5 effect, but not both.
 Thunder-Thrash Elder will enter the battlefield with zero, three, or five +1/+1 counters, depending on this choice.

 .. _mtgcr-614-14: